FreeTubeApp/FreeTube-Docs/usage/importing-history.md

 Once you have this file, you can import this file into FreeTube by going to `Settings->Data Settings->Import History`

-## From Invidious

-While logged into your Invidious account, go to the settings page.
-Scroll down to the bottom of the page and look for the "Import/Export Data" link.
-On the new page, look at the bottom for "Import Subscriptions as OPML (for NewPipe and FreeTube)".

-Once you have this file, you can import this file into FreeTube by going to `Settings->Data Settings->Import Subscriptions`

-## From NewPipe

-Go to your subscriptions page (Not your settings page!).
-On this page, click on the `Subscriptions` title to open up a drop down.
-In this drop down,click on the "Export to File" button.
-Transfer this file to your PC running FreeTube.

-Once you have this file, you can import this file into FreeTube by going to `Settings->Data Settings->Import Subscriptions`

 ## From other FreeTube instances

 Go to the Settings page of the FreeTube app.
 Under "Data Settings", click on "Export History".